uwishema11/blog-app/README.md

 - **Auth Middleware:**
   - Verifies JWT token for protected routes.

-- **Error Handling Middleware:**
-  - Catches and handles errors centrally.

 ### Utilities

 - **Helpers:**
-  - Utility functions for tasks like password hashing and token generation.
+  - functions for tasks like password hashing and token generation.
+- **utils:**
+  - Utility functions for Catching and handles errors centrally..